homeworkc/lazycast/README.md

 # Known issue
 Latency: Limited by the implementation of the rtp client used.
+(In VLC, latency can be reduced from 1200 to 300ms by lowering the network cache value.)
 omxplayer unexpected quit: Execute `omxplayer -b --avdict rtsp_transport:tcp rtp://0.0.0.0:1028/wfd1.0/streamid=0 --live --threshold 0.05 --timeout 10000` manually until the screen is displayed.
+omxplayer doesn't render smoothly for win 8 source.

 # TODO
-"wlo1"/"wlan0"
 Detect which dhcp server program to use
 UIBC: (feed cursor and keystroke back to source)
 Latency reduction
-Video/Sound sync